 - Wash fresh fruits and vegetables thoroughly before eating or cutting into them. - Separate raw meats and poultry from other foods such as fruits and vegetables.
-Avoid cross-contamination by using separate cutting boards, knives, and platters for these foods. - Wash cutting boards, utensils, and platters after preparing each food item and before going on to the next item. - Bring sauces, soups, and gravies to a rolling boil when re-heating. - Keep hot foods hot.
-Use chafing dishes or pans with Sternos or other heating devices, or keep foods in the oven at a temperature to ensure they remain at 135° F or above. - Keep cold foods cold.
+Avoid crosscontamination by using separate cutting boards, knives, and platters for these foods. - Wash cutting boards, utensils, and platters after preparing each food item and before going on to the next item. - Bring sauces, soups, and gravies to a rolling boil when re-heating. - Keep hot foods hot.
+Use chafing dishes or pans with Sternos or other heating devices, or keep foods in the oven at a temperature to ensure they remain at 135° F or above. - Keep cold foods cold (40° F or below).
 Refrigerate leftovers within 2 hours.
 Throw out foods that should have been kept cold, but have been left out for more than two hours. - "Taste testing" food or drinks to see if they have spoiled is not recommended.

 Raw or lightly cooked egg or egg products, used in foods such as salad dressings, cookie or cake batter, sauces such as hollandaise sauce, and beverages such as eggnog, can cause food borne illnesses.
 Avoid eating uncooked items containing raw or lightly cooked egg or egg products.
 Substitute pasteurized eggs when cooking these foods.
+If you get a food borne illness, seek medical attention.